-The director and a staff member of the Office of Student Orientation, Leadership and Engagement will contact the individual filing the formal complaint within 10 University working days to begin the investigative process.
+The director and a staff member of the Office of Student Orientation, Leadership and Engagement and a will contact the individual filing the formal complaint within 10 University working days to begin the investigative process.
 If, during the investigation a student has allegedly violated the student code of conduct, the said student will be reported with the Office of Student Conduct and Community Engagement for further investigation separate from the process indicated below.
-Depending on the credibility of the complaint, the SOLE Office may place the student organization on interim suspension during the investigation.